|ABOUT MARINAS IN CROATIA

 services Marinas continuously work to improve and enrich their services,

-the marinas belong to the ACI Club (Adriatic Croatia International Club)
+half of the marinas belong to the ACI Club (Adriatic Croatia International

-and the others are independent.
-Of the twenty-one ACI marinas seventeen
+Club) and the others are independent.
+Of the twenty-one ACI marinas

-are open throughout the year and four during the summer season only.
+seventeen are open throughout the year and four during the summer

-traditional cuisine, water and electricity, doctor's services, services
+cuisine, water and electricity, doctor's services, services of charter

-of charter companies, accommodation in apartments, and electronic
+companies, accommodation in apartments, and electronic surveillance and

 Adriatic Croatia International Club, among the navigators better known